jnozzi/cocoadev.com/markdown/OptionKeyInWindow.md

 By using the boolean AND operator, && (two ampersands), you're writing the equivalent of this:

-if( ([theEvent modifierFlags] != 0) && (General/NSAlternateKeyMask != 0) )
+if( ([theEvent modifierFlags] != 0) && (NSAlternateKeyMask != 0) )

-General/NSAlternateKeyMask is always non-zero.
+NSAlternateKeyMask is always non-zero.
 The modifierFlags are as well, since there are probably some private flags that are always set.

 Using the bitwise AND searches for matching bits.
 For example, if you bitwise AND these two numbers: